8 November 2017

 Daniel Gallan (@danielgallan)

-We’ve spoken about how the modern style of leadership requires a nuanced humanist approach where an individual is emboldened to make mistakes.
+We’ve spoken about how the modern style of leadership requires a nuanced humanist approach, where an individual is emboldened to make mistakes.
 In this ever changing world, obtaining collective buy-in from every member of the team is crucial to creating a winning environment.
 But is there still space for a more hard-nosed, authoritative style of leadership?
-We asked two of the leading minds in world sport, both of whom presented at our Elite Sport Summit earlier this year, to share their thoughts on the subject.
+We asked two of the leading minds in world sport, both of whom presented at the 2017 Elite Sport Summit, to share their thoughts on the subject.

 If one needed reminding that we live in a confusing and polarising period in human history, Collins Dictionary has recently declared “fake news” as their word of the year.